GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 * Buttons with the `.suggested-action` or `.destructive-action` style classes.
 * Buttons with the `.raised` style class.

-The following adjustments can be done to ensure consistent button appearance.

 It's important to avoid ambiguous layouts, for example text-only buttons with no icon, since such a button would be indistinguishable from the window title without hovering it.